 At that time, EV sales amounted to more than half a million (550000) worldwide in 2015, which represented a growth of 70% in 2014.
 Electric vehicle sales have continued to grow, with 2017 and 2018 experiencing 61% and 64% year-over-year growth respectively.

 Their results suggest that a 75% growth rate for electric vehicle uptake is not unrealistic.
-Moreover, in the face of anthropogenic climate change and the detrimental effects of health on pollution, some observers see the transition to electric vehicles as being a matter of serious urgency.
+Moreover, in the face of anthropogenic climate change and the detrimental effects of pollution on health, some observers see the transition to electric vehicles as being a matter of serious urgency.

 This has to take into consideration the electricity generating mix from which the vehicles derive their power.
 If electricity is mostly supplied from power stations generating electricity by burning fossil fuels, including coal, gas, and oil, then many of the benefits are lost.
 This is particularly true in terms of climate impact at the global level but also in terms of sulfur oxide, nitrogen oxide, and particulate pollution.
 This has been witnessed in India, China, and Russia, as electricity demand has risen rapidly.